Name: Spirulina, Arthrospira platensis

 Spirulina refers to the biomass of Arthrospira platensis which grows in fresh and marine waters.
 It is referred to as “food of future” owing to its antioxidant profile, bioactive ingredients, and rich nutrient content.

 It is an awesome food for brain health since it is a rich source of vegetarian protein, it is a nutrient dense food and also has essential fatty acids like gamma-linolenic acid.
-It is a vegan source of vitamin B complex and has other nutrients such as beta-carotene, zinc, magnesium, copper, iron.
+It contains vitamin B1, B2, B6, B12, C etc. and other nutrients such as beta-carotene, zinc, magnesium, copper, iron.

 5 Proven Benefits of Spirulina for Parkinson’s Prevention